 ☐ 2 sweaters – one for light day use, one for warmth in the evening.
 Both must be wool or fleece, no cotton.

-☐ 1 pairs of quick dry/light weight pants – no jeans or sweatpants.
+☐ 1 pair of quick dry/light weight pants – no jeans or sweatpants.

-☐ 1 pairs of quick dry/light weight shorts
+☐ 1 pair of quick dry/light weight shorts

 ☐ 2 pairs of pants – for in camp.
 Can be cotton.

 ☐ 2 pairs of shorts – for in camp.
 Can be cotton.

 ☐ 1 pair of long johns – merino wool or polyester